klavins/EEP520-W20/week_5/README.md

 transform(
-    v.begin(),    // start of elements to transform v.end(),      // end of elements to transform v.begin,      // start of where to put elements to transform [](double x) { return x*x; }
+    v.begin(),    // start of elements to transform v.end(),      // end of elements to transform v.begin(),      // start of where to put elements to transform [](double x) { return x*x; }
 );
 ```